CrawfordGroup/mqm2022/README.md

 This is the website for the 2022 Molecular Quantum Mechanics conference at Virginia Tech.
 The site is based on [Hugo](https://gohugo.io/), and CI (and eventually hosting) is handled by [Netlify](https://www.netlify.com/).
 The site uses the eventre-hugo theme from [Themefisher](https://themefisher.com/) (which we obtained from [Gethugothemes](https://gethugothemes.com/)).

-This site is very much under development, but we will deploy it soon at https://mqm2022.org/.
+This site is live at https://mqm2022.org/.

 Many thanks to [loriab](https://github.com/loriab) who set up the [Psi4](https://psicode.org) website using this infrastructure.
 We learned lots from her examples.